nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Deleting a single resident**
+**Use case: UC 7.
+Deleting a single resident**

 **MSS**
-1. Resident moves out of RC4.
+1. Resident moves out of [**RC4**](glossary).
-2. User uses the delete command to remove the resident from RC4HDB.
+2. User deletes the resident.
 3. RC4HDB removes the corresponding resident from the database.
 4. RC4HDB displays the details of that resident that has been deleted.

     Use case ends.

-**Extension**
+**Extensions**

 * 2a.
-User enters an invalid index.
+User enters an invalid input.

     * 2a1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

-* 3a.
+* 2b.
 RC4HDB cannot find any resident matching the user input.

-    * 3a1.
+    * 2b1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

-**Use case: Clearing all data**
+**Use case: UC 8.
+Clearing all data**

 **MSS**
 1. User wants to clear all data from the current working file.
-2. User uses the clear command.
-3. RC4HDB replaces the current data file with an empty data file with the same name.
+2. RC4HDB replaces the current data file with an empty data file with the same name.
-4. RC4HDB shows a success message.
+3. RC4HDB shows a success message.

     Use case ends.

-**Use case: Exiting the application**
+**Use case: UC 9.
+Exiting the application**

 **MSS**
 1. User has completed his/her tasks and wants to exit the application.
-2. User uses the exit command.
+2. User exits the application.
 3. RC4HDB application closes.

     Use case ends.

-**Extension**
+**Extensions**

 * 2a.
 User clicks on the exit button.